Susanna Truong Table Mountain

 My main career goal was to be involved in something that was satisfying and rewarding.
 I always envisioned working in an area of law that was dynamic and fast-paced and I certainly feel I have found that working on construction disputes.

-Beyond this, I also wanted to work internationally, on global projects, and this is exactly what working for Systech has given me the opportunity to do.
+Beyond this, I also wanted to work internationally on global projects, and this is exactly what Systech has given me the opportunity to do

 What makes working for Systech different from the competition?

-The integrated relationship between Systech International and Systech Solicitors means that it is able to provide a multidisciplinary and combined service for its clients, unmatched by any competition.
+The integrated relationship between Systech Law and the multidisciplinary services offered by Systech is unmatched by any competition.

-The benefit for those who work for Systech Solicitors means seamless access to a wide pool of knowledge and expertise on commercial, engineering, project management, delay and quantum issues.
+The benefit for those who work for Systech Law means seamless access to a wide pool of knowledge and expertise on QS, commercial, scheduling, project controls, delay and quantum issues throughout the world.

 What has been your greatest achievement working for Systech?